-The decay amplitudes related to the four types of topological diagrams shown in Fig.~\ref{fig:eightdiagram} are denoted as $F_e$, $\mathcal{M}_e$, $F_a$, and $\mathcal{M}_a$ respectively.
-Here, we consider the decay amplitude of the $B\to P_1 V_2$ decay for the factorizable emission diagrams as an example, where the subscripts 1 and 2 denote the mesons shown in the relevant positions in Fig.~\ref{fig:eightdiagram} (a) and/or (e).
-The decay amplitude for the diagrams of Fig.~\ref{fig:eightdiagram}(a) and (b) with the insertion of $(V-A)(V-A)$ four-quark operator can be written as
+The decay amplitudes related to the four types of topological diagrams shown in Fig.~\ref{fig:eightdiagram} are denoted as $F_e$, $\mathcal{M}_e$, $F_a$, and $\mathcal{M}_a$ respectively, where $F_e$ denotes the decay amplitude of the factorizable emission diagrams of Figs.~\ref{fig:eightdiagram} (a) and (b), $\mathcal{M}_e$ the decay amplitude of the nonfactorizable emission diagrams of Figs.~\ref{fig:eightdiagram} (c) and (d), $F_a$ the decay amplitude of the factorizable annihilation diagrams of Figs.~\ref{fig:eightdiagram} (g) and (h), and $\mathcal{M}_a$ the amplitude of the nonfactorizable annihilation diagrams of Figs.~\ref{fig:eightdiagram} (e) and (f).
+Here, let's consider the decay amplitude of the $B\to P_1 V_2$ decay for the factorizable emission diagrams as an example, where the subscripts 1 and 2 denote the mesons shown in the relevant positions in Figs.~\ref{fig:eightdiagram} (a) and/or (e).
+The decay amplitude for the diagrams of Figs.~\ref{fig:eightdiagram}(a) and (b) with the insertion of the $(V-A)(V-A)$ four-quark operator can be written as

 where $\phi_{P_1}^{A,P,T}$ are the twist-2 and -3 LCDAs of the pseudoscalar meson, respectively.
 The function $G_B$ in the amplitudes are quantities related to the $B$-meson wave function, which is defined as